 An ingested trace can be complete (a trace ingested with all of its member spans) or partial (a trace that is missing one or more spans).
 The completeness of the traces in a sample depends in part on the sampling strategy:

 Rate-based sampling attempts to send complete traces.
 That is, the sampler selects the specified percentage of trace IDs, and then sends all of the spans that belong to each selected trace.
+A partial trace can occur if it has spans from multiple services, and you use sampling policy to set up different sampling rates for those services.

 Duration-based sampling considers only individual spans.
 That is, the sampler selects all spans of an appropriate duration, regardless of whether they form complete traces.